Learning Effective Representations for Retrieval Using Self-Distillation with Adaptive Relevance Margins: Preliminaries Related Work

 \subsection{Relevance Estimation with Encoder Models}

-Text encoder models like BERT~\cite{devlin:2019} operationalize $\rho$ in two main ways: bi-encoders and cross-encoders~\cite{zhao:2022}.
-Bi-encoders independently embed the query $q$ and each document $d$ using an encoder model $f_\theta$, typically by using the representation of the special \texttt{[CLS]} token (optionally processed by a linear layer)~\cite{chang:2020,gao:2021a}, and express relevance in terms of a similarity function $\phi$ as $\rho = \phi(f_\theta(q), f_\theta(d))$~\cite{karpukhin:2020,chang:2020,gao:2021b}.
-In contrast, cross-encoders process both query and document jointly, operationalizing $\rho$ as a relevance classification of the joint representation~\cite{nogueira:2019}: $\rho = c(f_\theta(q \oplus d))$, where $\oplus$ is string concatenation and $c: \mathbb{R}^D\rightarrow [0,1]$ is a binary classifier assigning a probability.
-While bi-encoders are more efficient~\cite{zhao:2022}, cross-encoders capture complex interactions between query and document~\cite{nogueira:2019}, yielding higher effectiveness albeit with higher latency at query time, as document representations cannot be precomputed.
+Text encoder models like BERT~\cite{devlin:2019} operationalize~$\rho$ in two ways: bi-encoders and cross-encoders~\cite{zhao:2022}.
+Bi-encoders independently embed the query~$q$ and each document~$d$ using an encoder model~$f_\theta$, typically by using the representation of the special \texttt{[CLS]} token (optionally processed by a linear layer)~\cite{chang:2020,gao:2021a}.
+They measure relevance in terms of a similarity function~$\varphi$ as $\rho = \varphi(f_\theta(q), f_\theta(d))$~\cite{karpukhin:2020,chang:2020,gao:2021b}.
+In contrast, cross-encoders jointly process query and document, operationalizing~$\rho$ as a relevance classification of the joint representation~\cite{nogueira:2019}: $\rho = c(f_\theta(q \oplus d))$, where~$\oplus$ is string concatenation and $c: \mathbb{R}^D\rightarrow [0,1]$ is a classifier assigning a probability of relevance.
+While bi-encoders are more efficient~\cite{zhao:2022}, cross-encoders capture complex interactions between query and document~\cite{nogueira:2019}, yielding higher effectiveness albeit with higher latency at query time, as document representations cannot be pre-computed.
 We focus our investigation on training bi-encoders with comparable effectiveness to cross-encoders.